rklymentiev/py-for-neuro/chapters/chapter2.md

 ---
 title: 'Chapter 2: Programming Fundamentals'
 description:
-  'In this chapter we are going to look at some programming concepts, such as working with loops, writing custom functions and dealing with errors.'
+  'In this chapter we are going to look at programming concepts, such as working with loops, writing custom functions and dealing with errors.'
 prev: /chapter1
 next: /chapter3
 type: chapter